jeffreysorgen/golf-club-sensors/implementation.md

-## Part One: The Magnetometer (No, it's the accelerometer instead!)
+## Part One: The Accelerometer
 What instrument determines when to begin doing something?
-The **magnetometer**. (no, the acc.)
-It is either ready for a swing, or it is back in the golf bag!
-- The following is a first-draft effort.
-- I might be WRONG about the magnetometer, so I'm checking capabilities of the ACCELEROMETER.
-Yes, I am wrong about the magnetometer.
-The reason this doesn't work for my purpose: I needed one reading - knowing the orientation of the device.
-So depending on which way the device is attached to the golf club head, either x,y, or z will be positive or negative.
+The **accelerometer**.
+Because its Z axis is determined by direction of gravity.
 #### IMPORTANT:
-- **The goal is to "turn off" readings when sensor is oriented with clubhead up shaft down.**
+- **The goal is to "turn on" readings when sensor is oriented with clubhead down to the ground.**

+I was wrong about the magnetometer.
+All this information needs to be rewritten.

+The Accelerometer always has reading of approximately 1G - the force of gravity in one direction

+I need one reading - knowing the orientation of the device.
+So depending on which way the device is attached to the golf club head, one of either x, y, or z will only be positive or negative.
+And since Accelerometer +/- Z axis is up/down, then this is the sensor to use.
+The axis is only "opposite" when the club handle is pointing down.
+So when the handle is upright, the club is in play.
+This is when the system needs to switch on and start measuring stuff.

+Depending on how the device is attached... it's one of the three axes.

+Be sure to set a timeout for when the club has been Resting for more than two minutes.
+It will avoid the occasional 'negative' axis reading.

+This experiment needs to move to the next step.
+- How to identify that Z is positive or negative.
+- How to separate out that parameter
+- How to modify sketch to say "Ready" or "Resting" depending that reading

-### Use the Magnetometer readings to determine its orientation to get start/rest orientation of the device
+### Use the Accelerometer readings to determine its orientation to get start/rest orientation of the device
 - Attach the device to a stick in a perpendicular fashion as shown here. _Imagine your golf club is either being used, or is back in the golf bag._
 #### Images: (1)Attach the device to a stick (2)Rest orientation (3)Device orientation (4)Start orientation
 (1)<img src="https://user-images.githubusercontent.com/1236972/135545687-3e1b9fda-1544-4802-93a2-572b97b9b99b.png" width="20%">